 Many free templates are outdated in look and design and have not been updated in a long time.
 This makes it easier for hackers to hack your blog.

-Malicious code and encrypted links have been found on the footer of the template.
+Malicious code and encrypted links have been found on the template’s footer.
 This makes it not rank as well with SEO.
-However, using free templates from reputable sites, such as WordPress.org, you will more than likely not find a problem.
+However, by using free templates from reputable sites, such as WordPress.org, you will more than likely not find a problem.

 Premium Themes have great support.
 When I used free themes in the past I could never get the answers I was looking for.
-Again, I am not good at coding so when there was a solution that used coding I turned the other way.
-I decided that if I was going to have a blog for my art business I needed one that I could rely on.
+Again, I am not good at coding, so when there was a solution that used coding, I turned the other way.
+I decided that if I had a blog for my art business, I needed one I could rely on.

 I purchase my themes in the past from Themeforest.
 They offer over 20,000 themes starting at very reasonable prices.
-I have always found what I was looking for, and they have great customer support.
-That is one important factor for me when choosing a premium theme.
+I have always found what I was looking for, and they have excellent customer support.
+That is one crucial factor for me when choosing a premium theme.

 There are many times that you can even get the answers you are looking for in their forums.

-If you are looking to stand out and have a different look from the other artist blogs, you will want to purchase a premium theme.
+If you want to stand out and look different from the other artist blogs, you will want to purchase a premium theme.
 You will be able to customize them the way that you like without needing to know the code.
-Most themes offer drag and drop features making them easy to customize.
+Most themes offer drag-and-drop features making them easy to customize.

 Premium themes are regularly updated and have to be updated with WordPress updates. the updates prevent broken templates, which will keep your site safer.

 The codes are clean; you will not find any encrypted code in the premium themes’ footer.

 Review Free vs Premium Themes

-Free themes might be good for small blogs if they are from reputable sites.
+Free themes might be good for small blogs from reputable sites.

-If you are looking to build your art business, I would only recommend premium themes.
+If you want to build your art business, I recommend premium themes.
 You need to protect your business, and it will be money well spent.

 How to Upload Themes